-A. In submitting a proposal to the JUDICIAL COUNCIL, the Proposer offers and agrees that if the proposal is accepted, the Proposer will assign to the JUDICIAL COUNCIL all rights, title, and interest in and to all causes of action it may have under Section 4 of the Clayton Act (15 U.S.C.
+- A. In submitting a proposal to the Judicial Council, the Proposer offers and agrees that if the proposal is accepted, the Proposer will assign to the Judicial Council all rights, title, and interest in and to all causes of action it may have under Section 4 of the Clayton Act (15 U.S.C.
 Sec.
-15) or under the Cartwright Act Chapter 2, commencing with Section 16700, of Part 2 of Division 7 of the Business and Professions Code), arising from purchases of goods, materials, or services by the Proposer for sale to the JUDICIAL COUNCIL pursuant to the proposal.
+15) or under the Cartwright Act Chapter 2, commencing with Section 16700, of Part 2 of Division 7 of the Business and Professions Code), arising from purchases of goods, materials, or services by the Proposer for sale to the Judicial Council pursuant to the proposal.
 Such assignment shall be made and become effective at the time the JUDICIAL COUNCIL tenders final payment to the Proposer.
-(See Government Code section 4552.)

-- B. If the JUDICIAL COUNCIL receives, either through judgment or settlement, a monetary recovery for a cause of action assigned under this section, the Proposer shall be entitled to receive reimbursement for actual legal costs incurred and may, upon demand, recover from the JUDICIAL COUNCIL any portion of the recovery, including treble damages, attributable to overcharges that were paid. - C. Upon demand in writing by the Proposer, the JUDICIAL COUNCIL shall, within one year from such demand, reassign the cause of action assigned under this section if the Proposer has been or may have been injured by the violation of law for which the cause of action arose and (a) the JUDICIAL COUNCIL has not been injured thereby, or (b) the JUDICIAL COUNCIL declines to file a court action for the cause of action.
+(See Government Code section 4552.) - B. If the Judicial Council receives, either through judgment or settlement, a monetary recovery for a cause of action assigned under this section, the Proposer shall be entitled to receive reimbursement for actual legal costs incurred and may, upon demand, recover from the Judicial Council any portion of the recovery, including treble damages, attributable to overcharges that were paid. - C. Upon demand in writing by the Proposer, the Judicial Council shall, within one year from such demand, reassign the cause of action assigned under this section if the Proposer has been or may have been injured by the violation of law for which the cause of action arose and (a) the Judicial Council has not been injured thereby, or (b) the Judicial Council declines to file a court action for the cause of action.
 (See Government Code section 4554.)

-14. AMERICANS WITH DISABILITIES ACT
+15. AMERICANS WITH DISABILITIES ACT

-The JUDICIAL COUNCIL complies with the Americans with Disabilities Act (ADA) and similar California statutes.
-Requests for accommodation of disabilities by Proposers should be directed to Judicial Council, Manager for Contracts.
+The Judicial Council complies with the Americans with Disabilities Act (ADA) and similar California statutes.
+Requests for accommodation of disabilities by Proposers should be directed to the Contracts Manager.